GabyUSTC/lds-homepage/content/authors/xingyuhu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Xingyu Hu is currently a Master student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Dr.Shuo Wang.
-He earned his B.E. degree from HFUT and his research interests now focus on multimodal LLMs and multimedia.
+Xingyu Hu is currently a Master student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
+He earned his B.E. degree from HFUT and his research interests now focus on LLM4Rec and Retrieval Augmented Generation.